Ivan Ilyin: Ukraine

 Ilyin's chauvinistic views on Ukraine were typical of Russian White émigrés.
 (Note: In 1908 the historian Pavel Milyukov, a former schoolmate of Ilyin, considered the "Russia for Russians" slogan to have been "a slogan of disunity... [and] not creative but destructive.")
 Unlike Alfred Rosenberg, who was in favor of collaboration with the East Slavs against Bolshevism and offered them national independence, Ukrainian independence was anathema to him.
 In 1934, Ilyin stated he was "in no way sympathetic to either conversations or plans for the separation of Ukraine".
 He saw it as one of the reasons he lost his job at the institute.

 In 1938, in a short but significant article, Ilyin wrote: "Little Russia and Great Russia are bound together by faith, tribe, historical destiny, geographical location, economy, culture and politics", and predicted: "History has not yet said its last word".

-Ilyin disputed that an individual could choose their nationality any more than cells can decide whether they are part of a body.
+Ilyin disputed that an individual could choose his nationality any more than cells can decide whether they are part of a body.